The consistency strength of determinacy when all sets are universally Baire: Characterizing extenders

-The reason we use the characterization of extenders via operators is that this allows us to prove that the extenders that can be characterized this way are easily definable.
-This is made precise in the following lemma (cf. \cite[Lemma 1.22]{Sa17}).
-The proof is analogous to the proof of \cite[Lemma 1.22]{Sa17}, so we leave it to the reader.
+An important advantage of the characterization of extenders via operators is that it can be used to prove that the extenders that can be characterized this way are easily definable.
+This is made precise in the following lemma (cf. \cite[Lemma 2.24 and Lemma 2.25]{Sa17}).